xsysredmi/TheInsuranceCompany/README.md

 - InsurancePremium
 - InsuredAmount

+## Getting you started
+The build is currently failing.
+We have already modified an Interface to get you started.

 ## Last but not least
 There is a static class DatabaseStub that mimics a database containing all the data that the operation GetDutchTravelInsurances need to return.
 You don't need to change this class.